ramyasarma/illumioChallenge/README.md

 K3 is the protocol.

 ## Time complexity analysis

-Since I use preprocessed the rules,
+Since I use preprocess the rules,

 LookUp/ Query - O(1)
 Insertion of new query - O(n) where n is the number of valid queries possible allowed by the rule.

 I ran my solutions against the 4 example rules and found that it takes approximately 3-4 seconds to run.
 This is not ideal solution for real time systems and needs a lot of optimization.

+## Memory vs performance tradeoffs
+I chose performance over memory.
+As stated in the assumptions, I expect the frequency of queries to be higher than the frequency of changes to the rules.
 ## Space complexity analysis

 Since I store all the set of valid rules in the form of a dictionary, I need O(n) space where n is the number of IP addresses possible.

-## System assumptions
-I have assumed that the number of queries/ read requests is expected to be higher than updates.
-In other words, I assume that the frequency of updates to the rules is expected to be lesser than the number of queries.

 ## Possible alternate solutions that I would have liked to explore